-- 13.10 Overall, resolution should not take longer than 35 working days from the date of the complaint being received.
+- with a response that resolves the matter, or - to update them with progress on the matter, with details for timescales for further updates, or - to advise them that their complaint is going to be moved to a more formal investigation (see section 14 Investigation). - 13.10 Overall, resolution should not take longer than 35 working days from the date of the complaint being received.
 Where further time is needed extending the deadline beyond 35 working days, the Complaints Manager will set time limits on this.
 The justification for extending the deadline will be communicated to the person raising the complaint and to the Safeguarder, with the revised timescale for concluding matters and communicating further updates. - 13.11 If either the person the complaint raising or the Safeguarder do not accept the justification for an extension of the timescale, a senior manager may review the extension, to see if it is reasonable, justified and unavoidable and if not, agree a shorter timescale.
 Any further extensions should be reviewed in line with this section.

-TIMESCALES - INITIAL STAGES 1 Acknowledgement by Safeguarders Panel Team of Immediately on receipt Potential Complaint received (section 10.1) or as soon as possible within normal working hours 2 Potential Complaint passed to Complaints Manager Immediately after acknowledging receipt 3 Initial Contact and confirmation to arrange for a First Within 2 working days Discussion by Complaints Manager with Person of receipt Raising Complaint (section 10.2) - 4 First Discussion between Complaints Manager and Within 2 working days Person Raising Complaint (section 10.3) of Initial Contact (line 3) or at earliest convenient 5 Confirmation request sent by Complaints Manager to time for the complainant Within 2 working days 5 Person Raising Complaint to confirm accuracy of of the First Discussion any complaint details provided verbally, details of of the First Discussion next steps and a request for Person Raising Complaint to confirm within 2 working days (section 10.3- 10.4) 6 Initial Contact with Safeguarder explaining Within 2 working days Confirmed Complaint has been received but with of the First Discussion limited information.
-Full details will be sent once with Person Raising 7 received from Person Raising Complaint.
-Complaint 7 Written confirmation of Initial Contact by Complaints Manager to Safeguarder (section 12.2- 12.3) Within 2 working days of Initial Contact with Ivialiayel to Salegualuel (Section 12.2- 12.3) Safeguarder 8 Full details of Confirmed Complaint received from Within 2 working days Person Raising Concern (which may include of request sent changes/additional information) 9 Details of Confirmed Complaint sent by Complaints Within 2 working days Manager to Safeguarder asking for Initial Response of complaint within 5 working days (see 12.4) confirmation by Person Raising Concern
+TIMESCALES - INITIAL STAGES 1 Acknowledgement by Safeguarders Panel Team of Potential Complaint received (section 10.1) Immediately on receipt or as soon as possible within normal working hours 2 Potential Complaint passed to Complaints Manager Immediately after acknowledging receipt 3 Initial Contact and confirmation to arrange for a First Discussion by Complaints Manager with Person Raising Complaint (section 10.2) Within 2 working days of receipt 4 First Discussion between Complaints Manager and Person Raising Complaint (section 10.3) Within 2 working days of Initial Contact (line 3) or at earliest convenient time for the complainant 5 Confirmation request sent by Complaints Manager to Person Raising Complaint to confirm accuracy of any complaint details provided verbally, details of next steps and a request for Person Raising Complaint to confirm within 2 working days (section 10.3- 10.4) Within 2 working days of the First Discussion 6 Initial Contact with Safeguarder explaining Confirmed Complaint has been received but with limited information.
+Full details will be sent once received from Person Raising Complaint.
+Within 2 working days of the First Discussion with Person Raising Complaint 7 Written confirmation of Initial Contact by Complaints Manager to Safeguarder (section 12.2- 12.3) Within 2 working days of Initial Contact with Safeguarder

-10 Initial Response received from Safeguarder Within 5 working days of request for Initial Response 11 At any stage Complaints Manager may decide a Formal Investigation is required.
+8 Full details of Confirmed Complaint received from Person Raising Concern (which may include changes/additional information) Within 2 working days of request sent 9 Details of Confirmed Complaint sent by Complaints Manager to Safeguarder asking for Initial Response within 5 working days (see 12.4) Within 2 working days of complaint confirmation by Person Raising Concern 10 Initial Response received from Safeguarder Within 5 working days of request for Initial Response 11 At any stage Complaints Manager may decide a Formal Investigation is required.
 (See 13.5) 12 Decision on Complaint to be made (section 9.2 and 13.10) As soon as possible but within 35 working days from First Discussion with Person Raising Complaint 13 Written Confirmation of Decision on complaint to be provided to Person Raising Complaint and Safeguarder (section 13.10) Within 2 working days of decision on the complaint made